webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

-#### Some useful links for developing JSF test case projects and reporting issues
+### Some useful links for developing JSF test case projects and reporting issues

-Many suspected PrimeFaces issues are in fact either core JSF issues (Mojarra implementation issues) or just mis-understandings about how core JSF works:
+Many suspected PrimeFaces issues are in fact either **core** JSF issues (Mojarra implementation issues) or just **mis-understandings** :confused:about how core JSF works.
+Note that PrimeFaces makes much of the slog-work of core JSF redundant :smiley:, but you should still command core JSF fully to get the most out of PrimeFaces:

 - ​If it concerns a genuine **core** JSF issue (and you are sure you really command :sunglasses: core JSF):

   - Please report it at https://java.net/jira/browse/JAVASERVERFACES !
   - NetBeans 8.2 with GlassFish 4.1.1 is bundled with sleepy-old JSF version 2.2.8-12.
 Before reporting an issue, try out (using the `useBundledJsf` Library version approach described above) [the latest Mojarra](https://maven.java.net/content/repositories/releases/org/glassfish/javax.faces/) for JSF2.3, it does solve a lot of previous known issues.

-- ​If you have not yet read the entire [Web Tier](https://docs.oracle.com/javaee/7/tutorial/partwebtier.htm#BNADP) section of the Java EE 7 Tutorial about JSF you may find support teams and forum helpers :zzz: sending you back there again and again to read it all :stuck_out_tongue_closed_eyes:.
+- ​If you have not yet read the entire [Web Tier](https://docs.oracle.com/javaee/7/tutorial/partwebtier.htm#BNADP) section of the Java EE 7 Tutorial about JSF you may find support teams and forum helpers :sleeping: sending you back there again and again to read it all :stuck_out_tongue_closed_eyes:.

   - If you still don't know basic JSF well enough you might get told by support teams or forums that you should by now have read either or both of these excellent books from genuine experts behind JSF:
     - [Core JavaServer Faces (4th Edition)](https://www.amazon.ca/Core-JavaServer-Faces-David-Geary/dp/0133795748) covers most of JSF2.2 (and has a chapter on PrimeFaces).
     - [JavaServer Faces (2.0) : The Complete Reference](http://www.goodreads.com/book/show/7213221-javaserver-faces-2-0): from 2010.
 Although it desperately needs an update for JSF2.3, it is still essential reading.
-Note that PrimeFaces makes much of the slog-work of core JSF redundant :smiley:.
   - [The JSF 2.0 Cookbook](https://www.packtpub.com/web-development/jsf-20-cookbook) from 2010 is good (but likewise desperately needs updating for JSF2.3).
   - Both of these from Arjan Tijms' Weblog are highly recomended:
     - [What's new in JSF2.2](http://arjan-tijms.omnifaces.org/p/jsf-22.html) from 2013.